ankumar/architecture/README.md

 **in one tweet?
 1) if you want to be a VP of Engineering focus on teams and people and how to make them succesfull 2) wanna be a CTO?
 Simplify.
 Focus on the business, what is the simplest, most robust Tech/Ops that makes the business succeed."**

- I shared this internally within the company & was quite surprised with People at every level relating, liking & reacting to the exchange.
-This literally started the journey around two tenants in the exchange
+ I shared this internally within the company & was quite surprised with People at every level relating, liking & reacting to this exchange.
+This literally started the journey around 2 Takeaways in the exchange.

-1. Asking the right question
+1. Framing & Asking the right question.
-2. Perspectives, Process, Wisdom & Generosity shared from Tech community
+2. Finding the right Answer is **Perspectives, Process, Wisdom & Sharing**, especially shared Generosity from Tech community.

 --